We hope everyone took time during Fraud Prevention Month to learn more about the dangers of investment scams and protect yourselves from fraud.

 I may have information about a potential scam.
 Where can I report it?

-BCSC Inquiries is available to hear your concerns via phone, email, or online form.
+BCSC Contact Centre is available to hear your concerns via phone, email, or online form.
 You can find that information on our Contact Us page or at the bottom of this article.